ui-router/angular-hybrid/README.md

 When routing to an AngularJS component or template, that component uses the standard [AngularJS directives (ui-view and ui-sref) from `@uirouter/angularjs`](https://ui-router.github.io/ng1/docs/latest/modules/directives.html).

-See the [hybrid sample app](https://github.com/ui-router/sample-app-ng1-to-ng2) for a full example.
+See the [hybrid sample app](https://github.com/ui-router/sample-app-angular-hybrid) for a full example.

-### UpgradeAdapter vs UpgradeModule

-Version 2.0.0 of `@uirouter/angular-hybrid` only supports `UpgradeAdapter`, which works fine but is no longer in development.
-Version 3.0.0 of `@uirouter/angular-hybrid` will support only `UpgradeModule` from `@angular/upgrade/static`, which is what the Angular team actively supports for hybrid mode.
-Because we  are dropping support for `UpgradeAdapter`, current users will have to switch to `UpgradeModule`.

 ### Getting started

-Remove `angular-ui-router` (or `@uirouter/angularjs`) from your package.json and replace it with `@uirouter/angular-hybrid`.
+Remove `angular-ui-router` (or `@uirouter/angularjs`) from your AngularJS app's package.json and replace it with `@uirouter/angular-hybrid`.
 Add the `@angular/*` dependencies.

 ```